viclw17/viclw17.github.io/_posts/2024-07-20-glsl-cornellbox-breakdown-p2.md

 $$dA = \frac{ dw r^2 } {cos \theta} = \frac{ dw (cos \theta)^2 } {cos \theta} = \frac{ dw } {cos^3 \theta}$$

+In other words, radiance arriving on a point (dA) aka a pixel is in proportion to the radiance arriving from a direction (dw).

-I found this also works like [12.2.2 Texture Projection Lights](https://www.pbr-book.org/4ed/Light_Sources/Point_Lights#TextureProjectionLights) from PBRT, which also contains a great explanation for the *pdf* in the code above.
+I found a similar scenario like [12.2.2 Texture Projection Lights](https://www.pbr-book.org/4ed/Light_Sources/Point_Lights#TextureProjectionLights) from PBRT, which also contains a great explanation for the derication of *pdf* in the code above.

 > ... differential area $dA$ is converted to differential solid angle $dw$ by multiplying by a $cos \theta$ factor and dividing by the squared distance.
 >